stephenfuqua/stephenfuqua.github.io/best-practices-tdd-oo/test-driven-development.md

 ## Arrange-Act-Assert

-Within any given unit test, you'll have three sections of code, described by the terms:
+Within any given unit test, you'll have three sections of code, frequently described by the terms:

 * **Arrange**: set up the inputs to the system, including dependencies.
 (INPUTS & DEPENDENCIES)
 * **Act**: run the system under test.
 (SYSTEM UNDER TEST)